mdrakiburrahman/arc-data-benchmark/README.md

 # TO-DO

-- [ ] Increase Core limit in a region
+- [Xw] Increase Core limit in a region
 - [x] Terraform AKS setup with:
   - [x] Container Insights and Log Analytics
   - [x] Plug-and-play new `NodePools`